Employer of Record

 • 12.5% on the surplus above PLN 100,000.

 Taxpayers cannot deduct costs related to the rental income, such as maintenance or utilities.
 However, if the rental activity is considered a business, general tax rules or flat-tax options can be applied.
-Additionally, spouses may apply a higher lump-sum tax rate of 12.5% for total rental income exceeding PLN 200,000 (previously PLN 100,000 for joint income).
+Additionally, spouses may apply the higher 12.5% rate to the portion of total rental income exceeding PLN 200,000 where the statutory conditions are met.

 Poland Employee Hiring Cost